microsoft/DSC-data-driven-deployment/README.md

 * Configurations provided are using AllowPlainTextPassword for demonstration purposes only.
 	* Configurations should be updated to leverage certificates so passwords are not stored plain text.
 	* Steps to complete this are detailed [here](https://blogs.msdn.microsoft.com/troy_aults_blog/2016/04/25/sql-dsc-encrypted-configuration/)
+* SQL Server bits location provided must have a folder in it called Source with the installation bits of SQL Server
+* Windows Bits location provided must have the full path to the sxs folder of Windows Server you are applying .NET

 ## Contribute